defnull/pixelflut/README.md

   * `conn:<uint>` Number of currently connected clients.

 Planned Features:
-- [x] Toggle between windowed/fullscreen mode and switch monitors in fullscreen-mode.
+- [x] Toggle between windowed/fullscreen mode and switch monitors in fullscreen mode.
 - [ ] Persist pixel buffer between restarts.
 Use an mmap-ed file for pixel data?
 - [ ] Save to PPM (via key, timer or admin command) and add docs/tools to convert these into a video.
 - [ ] Support to draw directly to a framebuffer (no OpenGL or X Server dependency -> Raspberry-PI compatible)
 - [ ] Showcase-Mode: Players won't draw at the same time, but take turns.
 Each player gets N seconds of exclusive draw time)
-- [ ] Limit concurrent connections per IP.
+- [ ] Limit concurrent connections on a per IP basis.
 - [ ] Admin commands: Unlock additional commands with a password (e.g. `PX2 <x> <y> <rrggbbaa>` to draw to the overlay layer)